tsiika/dib/dib-api/README.md

-# This is not the README you are looking for!
+# README for backend

-See the README on the root.
+To see more detailed information of the project, see the README on the root.

+## Installation

+Pretty straigthforward installation

+>npm install
+>npm run watch